 The yogi in the world

 I know of many “balanced” yogis that can barely meditate for an hour even after decades of meditation practice.
-When they do “meditate” for longer periods of time, they spend a lot of it in chanting and listening (with closed eyes) to “inspiration” in the form of sermonettes.
+When they do “meditate” for longer periods of time, they spend a lot of it in chanting and listening (with closed eyes) to inspiration in the form of sermonettes.
 Many of them cannot sit for meditation in silence, but must have some kind of music or mantra recording going all the time.
 I do not say this to disparage them–it is not their fault that their yoga methods and their teachers are duds.
-But I do think that after some years they might figure that out and start looking for something better.
+But I do think that after some years they might figure those facts out and start looking for something better.
 For it is there.
 They can find it in the Gita and have no less a teacher than the avatar Krishna and the recorder of his teachings, Vyasa.

 The yogi’s retreat

+Remaining in solitude.
+This can be done in two ways.
 You can live in a quiet place where after your daily work you can go and be by yourself, where the world can be shut out and forgotten about.
-If the place is in a solitary location away from the town or neighbors, that is best, but any place where you can shut and lock the doors and be alone is sufficient–if it is quiet and free from noises of the world and the worldly.
+If the place is in a solitary location away from town or neighbors, that is best, but any place where you can shut and lock the door and be alone is sufficient, if it is quiet and free from noises of the world and the worldly.
 Even if you have to move occasionally to ensure this, you will be glad you did.

-In the thirteenth chapter of Autobiography of a Yogi, the master yogi, Ram Gopal Muzumdar, asks Yogananda: “Are you able to have a little room where you can close the door and be alone?
-That is your cave.
+In the thirteenth chapter of Autobiography of a Yogi, the master yogi, Ram Gopal Muzumdar, asked Yogananda: “Are you able to have a little room where you can close the door and be alone?”
+When he said that he did, the saint told him: “That is your cave.
 That is your sacred mountain.
 That is where you will find the kingdom of God.”
-This is really important for the unmarried yogi unless he can find other yogis of the same sex who will live with him in a quiet place and keep to themselves, out of sight and sound.
+This is really important for the unmarried yogi unless he can find other yogis (of the same sex) who will live with him in a quiet place and keep to themselves, out of sight and sound.

 Sri Ramakrishna had this to say about such solitude:

 Sri Mahendranath Gupta, known as “M,” was a disciple of Sri Ramakrishna and the recorder of these words in The Gospel of Sri Ramakrishna.
+In Yogananda’s autobiography he is called “Master Mahashaya, the blissful devotee.”
 He followed these words of Sri Ramakrishna all his life.
 He had several isolated places right in Calcutta, known only to himself, where he would go for days at a time to practice meditation.
-Sometimes he would come home for meals and then go back to his secret haven.
+On occasion he would come home for meals and then go back to his secret haven.
 At other times he left Calcutta for a solitary ashram owned by him.

 Both forms of solitude–at home and away–are necessary for the yogi.

 The important thing is to be alone in your mind.
 When you are in your “holy place” let no one interrupt you or call out to you or communicate with you in any way.
-During my first trip to India I met an astonishing man: Doctor Pannalal.
+During my first trip to India, in the ashram of Anandamayi Ma I met an astonishing man, Doctor Pannalal.
 Someone told me that he had at one time been the governor of Benares and lived in a palace.
 Behind the palace he had a small hut (kutir) built for meditation.
 He gave strict orders to everyone that he was never to be disturbed when he was in there.
-But one day the palace caught fire, so someone ran and banged on the door, shouting the palace was burning.
+But one day the palace caught fire, so someone ran and banged on the door, shouting that the palace was burning.
 “I don’t care.
 Leave me alone!” he called back.
 This was repeated some more times–always with the same response.
 After some hours he came out of the hut and found the palace a heap of ash and rubble.
 Walking over to where his family, staff, and onlookers were standing, he calmly observed: “It looks like we need to build a new one.”
 That was all.

 And by the way, wherever you are, do not overdo “satsang.”
 Occasional company with other yogis is beneficial if only spiritual subjects are spoken of, but let it be no more than once or twice a week, unless you are living with other yogis and want a daily satsang.

 A devotee once asked Sri Ramakrishna: “What about worldly activities, duties of life?”
 He replied: “Yes, do them too as much as is necessary for living in the world.
-But you should pray to Him crying in solitude so that you may perform them selflessly.
+But you should pray to him crying in solitude so that you may perform them selflessly.
 And you should say to him, ‘O Lord!
 Please reduce my worldly duties because, O God!
 I find that if I get involved in too much work I forget you.
 I may think I am acting selflessly but it turns out to be selfish.’”